 I should be celebrating – you may think that you should be happy because you survived the diagnosis and feel guilty or confused if you’re not happy all the time.

-I should feel positive – friends and family may pressure you to think positively all the time.
-Although it is unrealistic to think positively all the time, this can be a source of worry for survivors.
+I should feel positive – friends and family may pressure you to think positively all the time, which can be a source of worry for survivors.

 I should be the person I was before cancer – many survivors say that cancer changes them.
 You may have a sense of loss for the person you once were or thought you’d be.
 It can also be difficult when the people around you expect you to return to how you were.